REX4563/Movie-Review-Sentiment-Analysis/README.md

 # Movie-Review-Sentiment-Analysis
- A project to analyize IMDB movie reviews.
+ A project to analyze IMDB movie reviews.

 Libraries requiered